BirdeeHub/make_minesweeper_tutorial/app/README.md

 You might need to add it to your path.

+If you wish to make your own installer, you will still need a JDK regardless of if your game version includes compiler.

+You will also need your own JDK if you wish to include modules not included in java.base or java.desktop (you probably wont though, unless maybe you want to mess with how saving works)

 -----------------------------------------------------------------------------------------------------------------------------------------

-Once you properly install a JDK, edit whatever you want in the src folder.
+After making sure you have a jdk, edit whatever you want in the src folder.

 Then you can use the appropriate compile script for your OS to make a new jar.